Gall bladder cancer

 Back to top

-The cause of most gall bladder cancers is unknown.
-There are a number of risk factors that may increase your chances of developing this type of cancer.
+We don’t know what causes most gall bladder cancers.
+But there are a number of factors that may increase your risk of developing it.
 These include:

-Gall bladder cancer is more likely to occur in people who have a history of gallstones or in people who have inflammation of the gall bladder (cholecystitis).
-However, most people who have gallstones or an inflamed gall bladder won't develop gall bladder cancer.
+Gall bladder cancer is more likely to occur in people who have a history of gallstones or inflammation of the gall bladder (cholecystitis).
+But most people who have gallstones or an inflamed gall bladder won't develop gall bladder cancer.

 These are non-cancerous (benign) tumours of the gall bladder that increase the risk of developing gall bladder cancer.